 One of the things that will be investigated is on which regional level data will be available.
-In the extended program the geographical region level is 3 (nomenclature of territorial units for statistical purposes, NUTS 3), but it will probably not be possible for the new 11 lines of business, because the population is so small, that there can be problems referring to confidentiality of the data given by the industry.
+In the extended program the geographical region level is 3 (nomenclature of territorial units for statistical purposes, NUTS 3), but it will probably not be possible for the new 13 sub-branches, because the population is so small, that there can be problems referring to confidentiality of the data given by the industry.